SimplifyData/Sparkify-with-Apache-Spark-Mllib-Data-Science/README.md

 The F1 score will guide us to predict more precisely the users who are likely to churn, thus taking Sparkify towards growth.

+### ** Results **

+Random Forest Metrics:
+Accuracy: 0.7755102040816326
+F-1 Score:0.6774571897724607

+### ** Conclusion **

+The length of service used plays the most important factor to predict the churn rate.
+Subscription downgrade also indicates if the customer will churn.
+If the customer plays alot of artists and adds alots of songs in thier playlist then its a good sign.
+Lastly, songs played per session plays is also vital in predicting the churn rate.

 ### ** Data **